hummingbot/deploy/simple_hummingbot_compose/README.md

 docker-compose up -d
 ```

-You should see the following output:
+After the images have been downloaded, you should see the following output:
 ```
 [+] Running 1/1
  ⠿ Container simple_hummingbot_compose-bot-1  Started
  ```

-After it has started, attach to the instance:
+Attach to the instance:
 ```
 docker attach simple_hummingbot_compose-bot-1
 ```

-If installation was successful, you should see the Hummingbot welcome screen:
+You should see the Hummingbot welcome screen:

 ![welcome screen](../welcome.png)